Indemnity for loss is paid by the country of origin for registered items and is made according to 934.2.

 Indemnity for damage and loss of contents is made by the country of destination to the addressee unless the addressee waives payment, in writing, in favor of the sender.

-Regardless of the declared value of a registered item, the maximum amount of indemnity payable for loss, damage, or missing contents is $46.04.
+Regardless of the declared value of a registered item, the maximum amount of indemnity payable for loss, damage, or rifling is $45.51.